rebing/graphql-laravel/Readme.md

 ### Eager loading relationships

-The third argument passed to a query's resolve method is an instance of `Rebing\GraphQL\Support\SelectFields` which you can use to retrieve keys from the request.
+The fifth argument passed to a query's resolve method is a Closure which returns an instance of `Rebing\GraphQL\Support\SelectFields` which you can use to retrieve keys from the request.
 The following is an example of using this information to eager load related Eloquent models.